The very British story of Kevin, the pandemic peacock

 Nobody knows where Kevin came from.
 Some speculated that he’d escaped from a local farm, others guessed he belonged to retired soccer star Teddy Sheringham, who is rumored to keep peacocks at his nearby home.
 (Barry Nevill, Sheringham’s agent, said the star has never owned birds but did have a peahen turn up at his house on several occasions around three years ago.)

-A concerned Chingford resident logged the first siting of Kevin on March 7 on a website that tracks lost pets.
+A concerned Chingford resident logged the first sighting of Kevin on March 7 on a website that tracks lost pets.

 Soon, photos and videos of Kevin were shared on social media: Kevin perched atop a garage.
 Kevin having a rest on the lawn.
 Kevin refusing to eat a banana.
 Sassy Kevin spinning around in circles like a Spice Girl.